DeepMind Professor of Machine Learning, Department of Computer Science, University of Cambridge

 Visiting Professor of Machine Learning, University of Sheffield

 Prior to this Neil was Professor in Computational Biology and Machine Learning jointly appointed across the Departments of Neuroscience and Computer Science at the University of Sheffield.
-He currenlty retains this as a visiting position.
+He currently retains this as a visiting position.

-For the past five years, Prof Lawrence has also been working with Data Science Africa, an organisation looking to connect machine learning researchers in Africa in order to solve problems on the ground.
+For the past five years, Professor Lawrence has also been working with Data Science Africa, an organisation looking to connect machine learning researchers in Africa in order to solve problems on the ground.
 In addition to his academic research, he hosts the Talking Machines podcast and is a contributor to the Guardian.

 Neil started at University of Sheffield in August 2010 from the School of Computer Science in Manchester where he was a Senior Research Fellow, having previously worked in Sheffield in the Department of Computer Science and in Cambridge as a Machine Learning Researcher at Microsoft Research.